alext234/coronavirus-news/README.md

 ![](https://img.shields.io/endpoint?color=blue&url=https%3A%2F%2Fraw.githubusercontent.com%2Falext234%2Fcoronavirus-news%2Fmaster%2Fdata%2Fdata_stats.json)

+**NOTE**: scrapper paused on 14 June due to a broken library.
+To resume once it is fixed.

 ## coronavirus-news

 This repository is an automated bot that scrape news headlines and track if they are related to corona-virus.